shreetiranjit/ANTBIKE/README.md

 ## Arduino

 Upload the Arduino code provided in this repository to your Arduino Uno R3 board.
+The file is called arduino_sketch.ino in the main branch.
 Connect the 2-channel relay module to the Arduino board with the following connections:

 - Direction Relay: Pin D3